Self-Routing: Parameter-Free Expert Routing from Hidden States: Introduction

 Prior work has examined the role of routing in sparse models from several directions, including learned versus random routing~\citep{dikkala2023on}, hash-based routing~\citep{roller2021hash}, and frozen or randomly initialized routers variants~\citep{fan2024empiricalunderstandingmoedesign}.
 We discuss these connections, along with adjacent parameter-free sparse-routing ideas, in Section~\ref{sec:related_work}.

 Our goal is not to argue that learned routers are unnecessary in general, nor to claim a universal replacement for standard MoE routing.
 Rather, we ask a narrower empirical question: in the MoE settings studied here, how much does a dedicated learned router actually matter?
-To answer this, we compare Self-Routing against a standard learned router, random routing baselines, and dense non-MoE baselines in controlled GPT-2-scale language-model experiments, and we additionally report an ImageNet-1K classification comparison with DeiT-S/16.
+To answer this, we compare Self-Routing against a standard learned router, random routing baselines, and dense non-MoE baselines in language-model experiments across GPT-2 and LLaMA backbones, different expert counts, and different model sizes, as well as an ImageNet-1K classification comparison with DeiT-S/16.
 We evaluate not only downstream quality, but also routing behavior through expert utilization and load-balancing behavior.

 Our results suggest that a dedicated learned router may be less essential than standard practice assumes.
-Self-Routing remains competitive with the learned-router baseline on several downstream evaluations while removing all router parameters.
+Self-Routing remains competitive with the learned-router baseline on several downstream evaluations while removing all router parameters, across the expert-count and model-size settings we test.
 Beyond task quality, Self-Routing also yields more balanced expert utilization, achieving higher routing entropy across layers without any explicit load-balancing loss.
-At the same time, the comparison with random routing shows that expert assignment is not arbitrary: content-aware routing still matters, but it need not necessarily be mediated by a separate learned projection.
+At the same time, the comparison with random routing shows that expert assignment is not arbitrary.
+Content-aware routing still matters, but it need not necessarily be mediated by a separate learned projection.
 Our ImageNet-1K result further suggests that the same idea can remain effective in a standard vision classification setting.
 Taken together, these findings support the view that MoE routing may depend as much on representational organization as on the explicit form of the router itself.